emissary-ingress/emissary/reference/timeouts.md

 ## Idle timeout: `idle_timeout_ms`

 `idle_timeout_ms` controls how long a connection should remain open when no traffic is being sent through the connection.
-If not set, Ambassador will wait 5 minutes (300000 milliseconds).
+If not set, Ambassador Edge Stack will wait 5 minutes (300000 milliseconds).

 ## Connect timeout: `connect_timeout_ms`

-`connect_timeout_ms` controls the connection-level timeout for Ambassador to an upstream service.
+`connect_timeout_ms` controls the connection-level timeout for Ambassador Edge Stack to an upstream service.

 ### Example